aws/neptune-gremlin-client/README.md

   1. Build the AWS Lambda proxy from [source](./neptune-endpoints-info-lambda), or download the [latest release](https://github.com/aws/neptune-gremlin-client/releases/latest), and put it an Amazon S3 bucket.
   2. Install the Lambda proxy in your account using [this CloudFormation template](./cloudformation-templates/neptune-endpoints-info-lambda.json).
 The template includes parameters for the current Neptune cluster ID, and the S3 source for the Lambda proxy jar (from step 1).
+	3. Ensure the [reserved concurrency](#lambda-reserved-concurrency) for the Lambda is set to a low value.
-  3. Ensure all parts of your application are using the latest Neptune Gremlin Client.
+  4. Ensure all parts of your application are using the latest Neptune Gremlin Client.
-  4. The Neptune Gremlin Client should be configured to fetch the cluster topology information from the Lambda proxy using the `ClusterEndpointsRefreshAgent.lambdaProxy()` method, as per the [example above](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology).
+  5. The Neptune Gremlin Client should be configured to fetch the cluster topology information from the Lambda proxy using the `ClusterEndpointsRefreshAgent.lambdaProxy()` method, as per the [example above](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology).

 #### Lambda proxy environment variables